supershaneski/openai-tutorial-sample/README.md

 However, upon further testing, I cannot get my expected output from the endpoint from my lack of experience in writing good prompts.
 So, I decided, for now, to just list the ingredients for one dish.

+# Todo

+* Validate input to format it properly and check for unwanted words before sending.

+* Set an interval before the user can send another request.

+* Save result to `localStorage` as a simple cache mechanism.

 # Setup

 Clone the repository, install the dependencies and run